dratreset/ruby/NTS370/README.md

+# NTS370 scripts
-Scripts made for a class.
+Scripts created for assignments in a class.